University of Wisconsin–Madison

 a graduated flask and cylindrical flask for solid dosage forms

-Some of the concepts covered in this course are
+Concepts covered in this course include:

-• release mechanisms
+• Controlled release platform technologies

 Developed & Conducted by the Division of Pharmacy Professional Development, School of Pharmacy, University of Wisconsin-Madison.